xm2187/xm2187/README.md

 - 👋 Hi, I’m @Monica Meng
 - 👀 I’m interested in snowbaording, lego, musical, movies
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on the team
+- 💞️ I’m looking to collaborate with the team
-- 📫 How to reach me xm2187@columbia.edu
+- 📫 How to reach me:xm2187@columbia.edu

 <!---
 xm2187/xm2187 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.